Colombo. Monsoon rains and railway wash outs.

 I admit we were very unlucky in Kandy; the heavy rain, the grey sky, the uncomfortable guest house…and regrettably it coloured our judgement.
 We travel a lot and we are pretty much open to most things and Kandy Lake possibly dazzles in the sun.
 In the rain it’s not the tranquil spectacle the guide book markets.
 It’s surrounded by broken paving slabs, careening noisy tuks tuks, a lot of litter and weeds.
 We did see a snake and some huge Monitor lizards resting on a fallen tree trunk and the monkeys were everywhere.
 I love any opportunity to see wildlife.
 And so to the Temple of the Golden Tooth which was definitely interesting but not as inspiring as the temples we saw back in Colombo which don’t get anywhere near the PR that this place gets in the guide books.

-You can read more about it here http://en.wikipedia.org/wiki/Temple_of_the_Tooth and the stories behind the Buddha’s tooth being laid here are definitely worth reading about.
+The stories about the Buddha’s tooth being laid here are definitely worth reading about.
 Aaaaah Kandy, I wish we had met on a sunny day, I think you would be transformed.

 Back to Colombo for a plan of action.
 Wonderful temples and cracking craw claws.